 Residents must maintain the condition of the residence areas.
-If students accidentally cause damage, they should notify the resident director of the residence hall where the damage occurred.
-If students notice damage or witness someone causing damage, they should notify a Residence Life and Housing or SUPD staff member immediately.
+If students accidentally cause damage, they should notify the Resident Director of the residence hall where the damage occurred.
+If students notice damage or witness someone causing damage, they should notify a Residence Life & Housing or SUPD staff member immediately.

 Any person who is found to have caused damage or mistreated University property may lose his/her building access and/or use of amenities and face disciplinary action.
 In addition, any misconduct that results in damages to property/equipment may result in a loss of privileges for individuals or the community or the cost of replacement of damaged property.
 If the University is unable to determine who caused such damages, the replacement costs for common area damages will be divided among the residents of the building/floor.

-Students are encouraged to carefully review the room condition form upon moving into the room.
+Students are encouraged to carefully review the Room Condition Form (RCF) upon moving into the room.
 Upon checkout, students are required to leave their rooms in the same condition as when they checked in.
+Please refer to additional information on the front and back of the RCF regarding check-in, check-out and damages.